-Mandatory The following physical exams and screenings are mandatory.
+Mandatory examsThe following physical exams and screenings are mandatory.

-exams and screening
+and screening

+6 L

-Туре Description Physical exams • within 6 months of entering kindergarten • prior to entering fourth grade, • prior to entering seventh grade • may be required when transferring from another school Lead screening Prior to entering kindergarten.
+Туре Description Physical exams within 6 months of entering kindergarten • prior to entering fourth grade, • prior to entering seventh grade • may be required when transferring from another school Lead screening Prior to entering kindergarten.